jackiekircher/bloop/README.md

 you must collect every piece of food to advance to the next level. can you beat all 9?

-for an extra challenge, try raising the clock speed above the defaul 60 cycles/frame ;)
+for an extra challenge, try raising the clock speed above the default 60 cycles/frame ;)

 ## controls